 Since his solo debut with the Edmonton Symphony Orchestra at the age of 14, violinist David Colwell has performed as a soloist and chamber musician in Europe, Canada, and the United States, and has been recorded by the Canadian Broadcasting Corporation.
 A native of Alberta, Canada, David received his first violin lessons from Elfreda Gleam and William van der Sloot.
 After further studies with Ranald Shean and Edmond Agopian, he began his undergraduate education in 1997 at the University of Alberta where he studied with Martin Riseley.

-In 2001, he entered the studio of Peter Oundjian and Ani Kavafian at Yale University School of Musical and was awarded the Master of Music and Master of Musical Arts degrees in 2003 and 2005 respectively.
+In 2001, he entered the studio of Peter Oundjian and Ani Kavafian at Yale University School of Music and was awarded the Master of Music and Master of Musical Arts degrees in 2003 and 2005 respectively.
 In 2009, he was awarded the Doctor of Musical Arts degree from Yale.
 David is grateful to the Winspear Fund for its generous support of his studies from 2001-2005.

 As a winner of a Johann Strauss Foundation Scholarship in both 1998 and 1999, David was afforded the opportunity to study at the Internationale Sommerakademie Mozarteum in Salzburg, Austria with Igor Oistrakh, Michael Frischenschlanger, Jean-Jacques Kantorow, and Igor Ozim.
 In the summers of 2004 and 2005, he studied and performed at the Steans Institute for Young Artists at the Ravinia Festival in Chicago.
 In June of 2005, David made his formal Ravinia Festival debut at the Martin Theater.

 As a member of the Mondrian Piano Quartet, David participated in the Banff Centre's Chamber Music Residency in the summer of 2007.
 Other memorable performances have included chamber music collaborations with Edgar Meyer, Timothy Eddy, Paul Katz, Barry Shiffman, Henk Guittart, Pekka Kuusito , Ismo Eskelinen, and Ralf Gothóni.
 In 2006, David became a member of the performance faculty at the University of Virginia.
 In 2011, he was appointed Assistant Professor of Violin at SUNY Fredonia School of Music.
-He taught at the Wintergreen Summer Music Academy in 2011 and served on the faculty of Masterworks Festival in 2012.
+He taught at the Wintergreen Summer Music Academy in 2011 and served on the faculty of Masterworks Festival in 2012 and 2013.